-We use Springshare's LibInsight to record instructional activities & analyze instructional data.
+We use Springshare's LibInsight to record & analyze Teaching and Learning activities & data.

 Recording Instructional activities:

 To enter instructional data, use this form and log in, if you are not already.
 This form is an alternative to, and replaces, the LibInsight interface; it features a one-column format, and a simpler submission method - one button and one record at a time, with the ability to review the data you entered directly after submission*